Nexenta/go-nexentastor/README.md

     This script does following:
     - generates new `CHANGELOG.md`
     - generates new `./docs/*`
-    - creates git tag 'X.X.X' and pushes it to the repository
+    - creates git tag 'vX.X.X' and pushes it to the repository

 3. Update Github [releases](https://github.com/Nexenta/go-nexentastor/releases).